tyler-sun/ece1513-project/README.md

 Some earlier models that were tested using data focused more on preprocessing were developed and are run on .ipynb notebooks, which can be found in [**CNN+DataPreprocesses**](CNN+DataPreprocesses).
 To run these, a platform that supports Jupyter notebooks is required, such as Google Colab.

 ## Usage Instructions
-### Data Preprocessing Notebooks
-All preprocessing notebooks are designed to run on Google Colab and require a Kaggle API key (`kaggle.json`) for dataset access.
-Each notebook mounts Google Drive to save outputs across sessions.

-**DataPreprocess3D**
-Connects directly to Kaggle to download the CREMA-D dataset and processes all raw `.wav` files into three-channel tensors (Mel spectrogram, MFCC, and pitch).
-The processed tensors are saved to Google Drive for use in subsequent notebooks.
-To run, upload your `kaggle.json` when prompted and ensure your Google Drive has sufficient storage for the full tensor dataset.

-**DataPreprocess5D**
-Loads the three-channel tensors saved by DataPreprocess3D from Google Drive and extracts additional features (Chroma, Spectral Contrast, and Tonnetz) to produce five-channel tensors.
-The best model weights and confusion matrix from each training run are saved back to Google Drive.

-**DataPreprocessFinal**
-Downloads the CREMA-D dataset fresh from Kaggle and applies the final feature extraction pipeline directly to the raw audio, producing three-channel Mel, delta, and delta-delta tensors.
-For each training run, model weights, learning curve plots, confusion matrix, and evaluation results are saved to Google Drive.
-To run, upload your `kaggle.json` when prompted and ensure Google Drive is mounted before executing the training cells.

 ### Final Model
 Download the CREMA-D dataset from Kaggle and place it in the following directory: `data/crema`.
 Ensure that the `src` folder is located at the same level as the `data` folder so that all scripts can correctly access the dataset.